MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot-faq.md

 It depends on the type of question you ask Copilot.
 For example:

 - When you ask questions to locate records, Copilot is able to find records in your custom tables that are identified using custom fields.
-- When you ask for explanation or guidance, Copilot doesn't have access to any information about your customizations or documentation for your add-ons.
+- When you ask for an explanation or guidance, Copilot doesn't have access to any information about your customizations or documentation for your add-ons.

 ## Copilot never seems to open the record or page I asked for.
 What am I doing wrong?

-When you ask Copilot to find records in [!INCLUDE[prod_short](includes/prod_short.md)], it displays ant records it finds as tiles or links in the chat pane that you can select.
+When you ask Copilot to find records in [!INCLUDE[prod_short](includes/prod_short.md)], it displays any records it finds as selectable tiles or links in the chat pane.
 While in preview, Copilot doesn't automatically navigate to any page.

 ## The answers I get from Copilot vary even though I ask the same question.
 Is it a bug?